jasonpatrickellykrause/istio-training/labs/9-vm-workloads.md

 >In this example, we run a simple Python HTTP server on port 80.
 You could configure any other service on a different port.
 Just make sure you configure the security and firewall rules accordingly.

+From the instance details page, click the SSH dropdown and select "View gcloud command".
+You can run that command to set up the SSH connection with the instance (i.e. create the SSH keys).

 1. Copy the files from `vm-files` folder to the home folder on the instance.
 Replace `USERNAME` and `INSTANCE_IP` accordingly.

 ```bash
 $ scp vm-files/* [USERNAME]@[INSTANCE_IP]:~